-Employers must provide reasonable unpaid break time for their employees to express breast milk.
-In addition, employees must also be permitted to use their paid break time or meal time to express breast milk.
+Employers must provide thirty (30) minutes of paid break time for their employees to express breast milk when the employee has a reasonable need to express breast milk.
+Employees must be permitted to use existing paid break or meal time if they need additional time for breast milk expression beyond the paid 30 minutes.
 This time must be provided for up to three years following childbirth.
-Employers must provide unpaid break time at least every three hours if requested by the employee.
-However, the number of unpaid breaks an employee will need to express breast milk is unique to each employee and employers must provide reasonable break times based on the individual.
+Employers must provide paid break time as often as an employee reasonably needs to express breast milk.
+The number of paid breaks an employee will need to express breast milk is unique to each employee and employers must provide reasonable break times based on the individual.
 Employers are prohibited from discriminating in any way against an employee who chooses to express breast milk in the workplace.

-An employee must be permitted to work before or after their normal shift to make up any time used as unpaid break time to express breast milk, as long as this time falls within the employer's normal work hours.
-However, an employee is not required to make up their unpaid break time.
+An employer is prohibited from requiring an employee to work before or after their normal shift to make up for any time used as paid break time to express breast milk.

-All employers must continue to follow existing federal and state laws, regulations, and guidance regarding paid and unpaid break time and meal times regardless of whether the employee uses such time to express breast milk.
+All employers must continue to follow existing federal and state laws, regulations, and guidance regarding mealtimes and paid break time regardless of whether the employee uses such time to express breast milk.
 For additional information regarding what constitutes a meal period or a break period under state and federal law, please see the following resources:

-NY Department of Labor Website on Day of Rest, Break Time, and Meal Periods dol.ny.gov/day-rest-and-meal-periods

-- NY Department of Labor FAQs on Meal and Rest Periods - dol.ny.gov/system/files/documents/2021/03/meal-and-rest-periods-frequently-asked-questions.pdf - U.S. Department of Labor FLSA FAQ on Meal and Rest Periods - dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked - U.S. Department of Labor FLSA Fact Sheet on Compensation for Break Time to Pump Breast Milk dol.gov/agencies/whd/fact-sheets/73-flsa-breaktime-nursing-mothers
+- NY Department of Labor Website on Day of Rest, Break Time, and Meal Periods: dol.ny.gov/day-rest-and-meal-periods - NY Department of Labor FAQs on Meal and Rest Periods: dol.ny.gov/system/files/documents/2021/03/mealand-rest-periods-frequently-asked-questions.pdf - U.S. Department of Labor FLSA FAQ on Meal and Rest Periods: dol gov/agencies/whd/fact-sheets/22-flsa-hours - dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked - U.S. Department of Labor FLSA Fact Sheet on Compensation for Break Time to Pump Breast Milk: dol.gov/agencies/whd/fact-sheets/73-flsa-break-timenursing-mothers

-While an employer cannot require that an employee works while expressing breast milk, nothing in Labor Law 206-c prevents an employee from voluntarily choosing to do so.
-Time working while expressing breast milk must be compensated.
+While an employer cannot require that an employee works while expressing breast milk, Labor Law 206-c does not otherwise prevent an employee from voluntarily choosing to do so if they want to.

-Unpaid breaks provided for the expression of breast milk must be at least twenty minutes.
-However, if the designated lactation room where such break will be taken is not close to an employee's work station, the provided break must be at least thirty minutes.
-An employee must be allowed to take a longer unpaid break if needed.
-Employees may also opt to take shorter unpaid breaks.
+Paid breaks provided for the expression of breast milk must be 30 minutes.
+An employee must be allowed to use regular break or meal time to take a longer paid break if needed.
+Employees may also opt to take shorter paid breaks.

-Employees who work remotely have the same rights to unpaid time off for the purpose of expressing breast milk, as all other employees who perform their work in-person.
+Employees who work remotely have the same rights to paid time off for the purpose of expressing breast milk, as all other employees who perform their work in-person.